-The type of neurological exam will depend on a person's age.
-The neurologist might ask questions and conduct relatively simple tests in the office to judge muscle condition, movement, well-being and how well the senses are functioning.
+The type of neurological exam depends on a person's age.
+A health care professional might ask questions and conduct simple tests to judge muscle condition, movement, well-being and function of sensory abilities.

-Imaging tests that can help diagnose hydrocephalus and identify underlying causes of the symptoms include:
+Imaging tests can help diagnose hydrocephalus.
+They also can pinpoint underlying causes of symptoms.
+Imaging tests include:

 MRI.
 This test uses radio waves and a magnetic field to produce detailed images of the brain.
 This test is painless, but it is noisy and requires lying still.

 MRI scans can show enlarged ventricles caused by excess cerebrospinal fluid.
-They can also be used to identify causes of hydrocephalus or other conditions contributing to the symptoms.
+MRI also can be used to find causes of hydrocephalus or other conditions contributing to symptoms.

-Children might need mild sedation for some MRI scans.
-However, some hospitals use a fast version of MRI that generally doesn't require sedation.
+Children might need medicine to help them feel calm, known as mild sedation, for some MRI scans.
+However, some hospitals use a fast version of MRI that usually doesn't require sedation.

 CT scan.
 This specialized X-ray technology produces cross-sectional views of the brain.
 Scanning is painless and quick.
 But this test also requires lying still, so a child usually receives a mild sedative.

-CT scanning produces less detailed images than MRI does and causes exposure to a small amount of radiation.
-CT scans for hydrocephalus are usually used only for emergency exams.
+CT scans show less detail than do MRI scans.
+And CT technology causes exposure to a small amount of radiation.
+CT scans for hydrocephalus usually are used only for emergency exams.